bcgov/wps-research/data/bill/batch_fire_mapping_viirs_web/FIRE_MAPPING_ALGORITHM.md

 ### Stage 3 — t‑SNE embedding (cuML GPU)

 ```
-  input:  N samples × B bands           (float)
+  input:  N samples × (B + 2)           (scaled spectra + (x, y))
   output: N samples × 2                 (t-SNE coords)
 ```

 t‑SNE places spectrally similar pixels close together in 2D.
 Burn scars, healthy vegetation, exposed soil, water, and cloud shadow tend to fall into separate blobs.

+Two preprocessing steps run before t‑SNE:

+* **A4 — robust per-band z-score.** Each embed band is centred on its median and divided by `1.4826 · MAD` (median absolute deviation).
+  Without this, t-SNE's Euclidean distances are dominated by whichever band has the largest reflectance scale (typically B12 SWIR-2 over forest), drowning out separation between burn and non-burn.
+Stats are computed over the *full image* and applied identically to samples and the full-image RF inference, so train/inference scales match.
+Disable with `--no_scale_features`.

+* **A8 — spatial coherence features.** Two extra features
+  `(x, y)` normalised to `[-1, 1]` and weighted by `--spatial_weight` (default 0.3) are appended after the spectral bands.
+These nudge HDBSCAN toward spatially contiguous clusters; two unrelated burns in the same crop fall into different clusters even if their spectra look similar.
+Set `--spatial_weight 0` to disable.

 Hyperparameters exposed on the CLI:
 `perplexity`, `learning_rate`, `max_iter`, `init`, `n_components`,
 `random_state`.
 Defaults live in `recommended_settings.yaml` and are the first thing analysts tune.